-LOPEZ, MICHAEL (Advisory Board) Michael López, Ph.D., a Principal Associate at Abt Associates, brings over 25 years of experience conducting policy-relevant, early childhood research, with an emphasis on low-income or culturally and linguistically diverse populations.
+LÓPEZ, MICHAEL (Advisory Board).
+Michael López, Ph.D., is a Vice President in the Education and Child Development department at NORC, where he provides strategic oversight and direction for the growing portfolio of early childhood research at NORC.
 He currently is Co-Principal Investigator for both the National Research Center on Hispanic Children & Families and the National Migrant and Seasonal Head Start Study.
 Prior to joining Abt, he was Executive Director of the National Center for Latino Child & Family Research, where his most relevant efforts included: (1) technical research consultant to First 5 LA on the development of a research and evaluation strategy for a $600 million universal preschool initiative implemented within Los Angeles County; (2) co-author of a book reviewing the psychometric properties of language and literacy measures used with Spanish-speaking, dual language learner preschoolers; and (3) co-author on a study examining the psychometric characteristics of the Classroom Assessment Scoring System (CLASS) used within classrooms serving DLLs.
 Before that, Dr. López directed the Child Outcomes Research and Evaluation team in the Administration for Children and Families, within the U.S. Department of Health and Human Services, where he developed and directed large-scale, national, evaluation studies, including the National Head Start Impact Study (HSIS), the largest, nationally-representative, randomized study examining the impact of Head Start on school readiness.

-MURRAY, ANGELA (Principal Investigator, University of Kansas Team) Angela Murray, Ph.D., is senior researcher and coordinator for the American Montessori Society (AMS) and an assistant research professor at KU.
+MURRAY, ANGELA (Principal Investigator, University of Kansas Team).
+Angela Murray, Ph.D., is Center Director and Advisory Board Chair of the Center for Montessori Research at The University of Kansas, an Assistant Research Professor at The University of Kansas, and a senior researcher and coordinator for the American Montessori Society (AMS).
 Dr. Murray earned her doctorate from KU in psychology and research in education, with a minor in cultural anthropology; she was awarded honors for her dissertation, “Public Perceptions of Montessori Education.”
 She is the founding editor of the Journal of Montessori Research and frequently presents on Montessori and other educational issues at national and international conferences.